-APPENDIX F: MAJOR COVID-19 OUTBREAK (8 CCR § 3205.2)
+APPENDIX F: MAJOR COVID-19 OUTBREAK

+(8 CCR § 3205.2)

-- 1. Application: If a District school site or workplace has 20 or more employee COVID-19 cases in an exposed group or visited the workplace during their high-risk exposure period within a 30-day period, this appendix will apply until there are fewer than three COVID-19 cases detected in the exposed group for a 14-day period. - 2.
+- 1. Application: If a District school site or workplace has 20 or more employee COVID-19 cases in an exposed group or visited the workplace during their infectious period within a 30-day period, this appendix will apply until there are fewer than three COVID-19 cases detected in the exposed group for a 14-day period. - 2.
 COVID-19 Testing, Mitigation Measures, Investigation, Review, and Hazard Correction.
-The District shall continue to comply with the provisions in Appendix E, except that the COVID-19 testing shall be made available to all employees in the exposed group, regardless of vaccination status, twice a week or more frequently if recommended by the local health department. - 3.
+The District shall continue to comply with the provisions in Appendix E, except that the COVID-19 testing shall be required of all employees in the exposed group, regardless of vaccination status, twice a week or more frequently if recommended by the local health department.
+Employees in the exposed group shall be tested or shall be excluded and follow the return to work requirements of 8 CCR 3205(c)(10) starting from the date that the outbreak begins. - 3.
 COVID-19 Hazard Correction: In addition to the requirements of this CPP (see Section 3 Correction of COVID-19 Hazards) and Appendix E, the District shall take the following actions: - a.
 The District shall provide a respirator for voluntary use in compliance with 8 CCR § 5144(c)(2) to employees in exposed group and shall determine the need for a respiratory protection program or changes to an existing respiratory protection program under 8 CCR § 5144 to address COVID-19 hazards. - b.
 Any employees in the exposed group who are not wearing respirators required by the District and used in compliance with 8 CCR § 5144 shall be separated from other persons by at least six feet, except where the District can demonstrate that six feet of separation is not feasible, and except for momentary exposure while persons are in movement.
 Methods of physical distancing include: telework or other remote work arrangements; reducing the number of persons in an area at one time, including visitors; visual cues such as signs and floor markings to indicate where employees and others should be located or their direction and path of travel; staggered arrival, departure, work, and break times; and adjusted work processes or procedures, such as reducing production speed, to allow greater distance between employees.
 When it is not feasible to maintain a physical distance of at least six feet, individuals shall be as far apart as feasible. - c.
-At workstations where an employee in the exposed group is assigned to work for an extended period of time, such as cash registers, desks, and production line stations, and where the physical distancing requirement stated above is not maintained at all times, the District shall install cleanable solid partitions that effectively reduce transmission between the employee and other persons. - d.
-The District shall evaluate whether to halt some or all operations at the workplace until COVID-19 hazards have been corrected - e.
+The District shall evaluate whether to halt some or all operations at the workplace until COVID-19 hazards have been corrected - d.
 The District shall implement any other control measures deemed necessary by Cal/OSHA through the Issuance of Order to Take Special Action, in accordance with 8 CCR § 332.3.